vdwees/rtc-tools/doc/examples/goal_programming.rst

 First, we have a high priority goal to keep the water level within a minimum and maximum.
-Since we are applying this goal to a specific state (model variable) in our model at every time step, we can use a special helper class to define this goal, called a ``StateGoal``:
+Since we are applying this goal to a specific state (model variable) in our model at every time step, we can inherit a special helper class to define this goal, called a ``StateGoal``:

 .. literalinclude:: ../../examples/goal_programming/src/example.py
   :language: python